01

 Before joining the Department of Justice, Mr. Selden worked at an international law firm where he handled complex commercial litigation and white collar matters on behalf of Fortune 500 companies and a select group of corporate executives.

-US Government Enforcement Resolutions and Ongoing Engagements
+U.S. Government Enforcement Resolutions and Ongoing Engagements

 Mr. Selden is a frequent speaker on emerging legal trends and at various law schools including having served as an adjunct faculty member at Harvard Law School’s Trial Advocacy Workshop, George Washington University Law School, Howard University School of Law and the University of Maryland Francis King Carey School of Law.